cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/review-gateway-block.md

 ## Review block reason

-You can review details about the domain blocked by Cloudflare by clicking **View domain details in Radar**.
+Review details about the domain blocked by Cloudflare by clicking **View domain details in Radar**.
 Cloudflare Radar provides information like site ranking, certificate history, and WHOIS information.
 If you believe the site was not categorized appropriately, click `Submit Categorization Feedback` beneath the `Content Categories` section.

 ![Facebook Radar](../static/secure-web-gateway/review-gateway-block/facebook-radar.png)